-Auto Restart#
+Auto Refresh

-In daily operations, you may want to automatically restart the lab when some codes are changed.
+In daily operations, you may want to automatically refresh the lab when some codes are changed.
+AlabOS provides a convinient way to do this by using the auto_refresh configuration.

 To do so, just add the following line to your AlabOS configuration yaml file: